jordanbaird/Ice/README.md

 - [x] Hide menu bar items
 - [x] "Always Hidden" menu bar section
 - [x] Show hidden items when hovering over the menu bar
 - [x] Show hidden items when an empty area in the menu bar is clicked
+- [x] Show hidden items by scrolling or swiping in the menu bar
 - [x] Automatically rehide
+- [x] Hide application menus when they overlap with shown menu bar items
 - [ ] Drag and drop interface to arrange individual items
 - [ ] Search menu bar items
 - [ ] Display hidden items in a separate bar (e.g. for MacBooks with the notch)